 As part of the Ludington Area Jaycees Mini Golf mission, the course donates 30% of profits each year back into other non-profit organizations and initiatives in the community.
 One way the group accomplishes this is through “Charity Mondays” where various organizations get 30% of profits on Mondays throughout the summer.

-- AFFEW (A Few Friends for the Environment of World)
+- July 18th – AFFEW (A Few Friends for the Environment of the World)

-- The Ludington Optimist Club Childhood Cancer Campaign
+- August 1st – Ludington Optimist Club Childhood Cancer Campaign

 By 2015, time and elements had taken their toll on the Jaycees Mini Golf Course so the Jaycees pursued a complete overhaul of the course at that time.
 With the help of state grant funds and sponsorships the course has been completely revitalized with the hopes of bringing in more money to be donated back into community projects.

 A new theme, talked about by the Jaycees for several years, has been implemented on the renovated course and encompasses educational and historical obstacles and highlights local attractions.
 The Landmarks of Ludington theme fits in with other community efforts which focus on the rich history of Ludington and Mason County.

 The renovation project was the beneficiary of the 2016 Ludington Lake Jump and the club has also received a $45,000 grant from the Passports for Recreation Program through the Michigan Department of Natural Resources.
 A few sponsorship opportunities for the Ludington Area Jaycees Mini Golf still remain.